UIUC-iSchool-DataViz/spr2024/week01/lecture01.md

 1. Ensure that Jupyterlab is installed and working
 1. Ensure that you have matplotlib, pandas and numpy installed and working.

-We are working to provide a managed installation of Jupyter with the appropriate Python stack available.
+However, PrairieLearn has a working installation you may also choose to use.

 ---

 ## Syllabus

-* Weeks 1-5: Basics of visualization
+- Weeks 1-5: Basics of visualization
-* Weeks 6-10: Interactivity and Viz Types
+- Weeks 6-10: Interactivity and Viz Types
-* Weeks 11-15: Platforms and dimensionality
+- Weeks 11-15: Platforms and dimensionality

 notes:
 This is a rough syllabus!
 These are many of the topics we will cover, but